Anonymous-Submission2025/LSDF-UNet/README.md

 </div>

 <div align="center">
-    Comparison with other methods on the ISIC2018, Kvasir, COVID-19 and Moun-Seg datasets.
+    Comparison with other methods on the ISIC2018, Kvasir and Moun-Seg datasets.
 </div>